 She pressed on, each step measured and careful.
 The slight throb in her foot reminded her of the jagged stone with every movement.

 The day was slowly breaking.
-Roosters crowed in the distance.
+Roosters blaring in the distance.
 Homeowners stirred behind closed shutters.
 The time crept toward 7:04 AM as office workers began preparing for their day and housewives rose to meet it.

 She took a deep breath and approached steadily.
 "Ehm… excuse me, sir."